 A big part of effective communication is to stay aware, to respond, not react, and to seek to understand the other.
 We often want to be heard more than to listen.

 The biggest communication problem is that we don’t listen to understand.
 We listen to reply.
 If we focus more on our reply, we’re not focused and listening to the other person so we won’t really understand them.

 “We can improve our relationships with others by leaps and bounds if we become encouragers instead of critics.” — Joyce Meyer

 We are more focused on them needing to understand us.

-The most important part of communication is listening and seeking to understand, to ask questions for clarification and increased understanding.
+The most important part of communication is listening and seeking to understand, asking questions for clarification, and increased understanding.
 When you feel listened to and understood, you feel validated and valued.
 True?

 Good communication enhances understanding, trust, and connection.
 It also leads to more effective problem-solving when conflict arises.

 Be as clear as you can in your expression of needs and intentions.
 Speak in terms of “I”, not so much “you”.